nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 |  Enter command:
 ```

-**Note**: Please do not leave the description of amount and / or description of optional time tag empty.
+**Note**: Please do not leave the description of amount and / or description of optional time flag empty.

 [back to Contents](#table-of-contents)